-- 1. Provision of Background Information - (i) The Applicant shall provide background information relevant to the Project, including relevant previous or current studies. - 2.
-Identification of Noise Sensitive Receivers: - (i) The Applicant shall refer to Annex 13 of the TM when identifying the NSRs.
+1. Provision of Background Information and Existing Noise Levels

+(i) The Applicant shall provide background information relevant to the Project, including relevant previous or current studies and information on existing noise levels for determining the planning standards for fixed noise sources.

+2. Identification of Noise Sensitive Receivers

+- (i) The Applicant shall refer to Annex 13 of the TM when identifying the NSRs.
 The NSRs shall include existing NSRs and planned/committed noise sensitive developments and uses earmarked on the relevant Outline Zoning Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
 Photographs of existing NSRs shall be appended to the EIA report. - (ii) The Applicant shall select assessment points to represent the identified NSRs for carrying out quantitative noise assessment described below.
-A map showing the locations and descriptions such as name of building, use, and floor of the selected assessment points shall be given. - 3.
-Provision of an Emission Inventory of the Noise Sources: - (i) The Applicant shall provide an inventory of noise sources including representative construction equipment for the purpose of carrying out the construction noise assessment.
-Confirmation of the validity of the inventory shall be obtained from the relevant government departments/authorities and documented in the EIA report. - 4.
-Construction Noise Assessment: - (i) The Applicant shall carry out assessment of noise impact from construction (excluding percussive piling) of the Project during daytime, i.e. 7am to 7pm, on weekdays other than general holidays in accordance with methodology in paragraphs 5.3 and 5.4 of Annex 13 of the TM.
-The criteria in Table 1B of Annex 5 of TM shall be adopted in the assessment. - (ii) To minimize the construction noise impact, alternative construction methods to replace percussive piling and blasting shall be proposed as far as practicable. - (iii) If the unmitigated construction noise levels are found exceeding the relevant criteria, the Applicant shall propose practicable direct mitigation measures (including movable barriers, enclosures, quieter alternative methods, rescheduling and restricting hours of operation of noisy tasks) to minimize the impact.
-If the mitigated noise levels still exceed the relevant criteria, the duration of the noise exceedance at the affected NSRs shall be given.
+A map showing the locations and descriptions such as name of building, use, and floor of the selected assessment points shall be given.
+For planned noise sensitive land uses without committed site layouts, the Applicant shall use the relevant planning parameters to work out representative site layouts for noise assessment purpose.

+3. Provision of an Emission Inventory of the Noise Sources

+(i) The Applicant shall provide an inventory of noise sources including representative construction equipment for the purpose of carrying out the construction noise assessment.
+The Applicant shall also provide an inventory of fixed plant equipment, traffic flow, marine traffic flow, as appropriate, for operational noise assessment.
+Confirmation of the validity of the inventory shall be obtained from the relevant government departments/authorities and documented in the EIA report.

+4. Construction Noise Assessment

+- (i) The Applicant shall carry out assessment of noise impact from construction (excluding percussive piling) of the Project during daytime, i.e. 7am to 7pm, on weekdays other than general holidays in accordance with methodology in paragraphs 5.3 and 5.4 of Annex 13 of the TM.
+The criteria in Table 1B of Annex 5 of TM shall be adopted in the assessment. - (ii) To minimize the construction noise impact, alternative construction methods to replace percussive piling and blasting shall be proposed as far as practicable.